 Red Canoe Farms produces eight varieties of northern highbush blueberries.
 In April 2010, we planted 4600 bushes with the help of many volunteers.
-We believe that the local market for blueberries is high and that our investment will be worthwhile.
+We believed the local interest in this amazingly healthy fruit was high and that our community would welcome a friendly farm that offered flavorful blueberries.

-Soil and climate conditions are great.
-Rich volcanic deposits from geologic ages combined with gravelly remains of large scale flooding from Lake Missoula have created a loamy, well-drained environment for blueberries.
+Soil and climate conditions are great here in the foothills of the Purcell Trench.
+Rich volcanic deposits from geologic ages, combined with gravelly remains of large scale flooding from Lake Missoula, have created a loamy, well-drained environment for blueberries.

 Northern highbush blueberries are cultivated for northern climates.
 They require several hundred hours of temperatures under 45 degrees to be productive in summer.
 They require well-drained, acidic soil, lots of water and sunshine.
 Red Canoe Farms feature eight varieties of highbush blueberries: Duke, Patriot, Spartan, Draper, Bluegold, Bluecrop, Chandler and Liberty.